spashikanti/SunilP-PowerApps-Image/README.md

 ---

+### 🛠️ Strategic Implementation: The "Triple-Asset" Pattern

+To use this component effectively, your data source (SharePoint, Dataverse, or Azure Blob Storage) should be structured to store three URLs for every single image record.

+**The Workflow:**
+1.  **Original:** Upload your high-resolution 2MB JPEG to your storage.
+2.  **Conversion:** Generate a `.webp` and `.avif` version of that same image.
+3.  **Storage:** Store all three unique URLs in your database.
+4.  **PCF Mapping:** Map these URLs to the corresponding `AVIFSource`, `WebPSource`, and `JPEGSource` properties in Power Apps.

+> **Architect's Insight:** This approach ensures **Digital Inclusion**.
+High-end mobile users on 5G/WiFi receive the 350KB AVIF asset, while users on older enterprise hardware or legacy browsers still receive the 2MB JPEG fallback.
+No user is left with a broken image link.

+---

+### 🌱 Sustainability & Operational Impact

+* **Carbon Footprint:** Moving from 100MB to 17.5MB per gallery load significantly reduces the energy consumption of both the data center and the end-user's mobile device battery.
+* **Operational Excellence:** This solution bridges the gap between high-fidelity marketing requirements (photos must be sharp) and technical constraints (apps must be fast).

+---

 ## 🏗️ Architecture Detail
 The component follows the **"Performance First"** principle:
 1. **Multi-Source Stack:** It builds a prioritized HTML5 stack using the `<picture>` element.